MicrosoftDocs/power-platform/power-virtual-agents/unified-authoring-conversion.md

 > [!NOTE]
 > In the future there may be additional tools available to assist with migration of bots and we would appreciate your feedback on this topic.
 [Please submit feature requests](https://portal.productboard.com/fdeco3ykgkwvchtg4qbdowug/tabs/1-under-consideration)

-It should not be understated that while today there is a process of a migration, by migrating your bot from Microsoft Copilot Studio classic to unified authoring, companies are then able to leverage all of the latest features within Microsoft Copilot Studio unified authoring.
+By migrating your bot from Microsoft Copilot Studio classic to unified authoring, you can access the latest features within Microsoft Copilot Studio unified authoring.
 This includes GPT-enabled features, variable management and Power FX, code view, events and so much more.
-Companies will be able to take this opportunity to add additional value to your bot and, as a result, an improved experience for your customers.
+Companies can take this opportunity to add additional value to your bot and, as a result, an improved experience for your customers.

 ## What is new or has been updated in the latest Microsoft Copilot Studio

-Below is an overview, and not an exhaustive list, of what has changed in Microsoft Copilot Studio unified authoring.
+The following overview is not an exhaustive list of what's changed in Microsoft Copilot Studio unified authoring.
 It aims to highlight the significant new capabilities now available within the authoring experience of Microsoft Copilot Studio, or significant changes that should be brought to the attention of readers.

 > [!IMPORTANT]
 > To review more detail about the core capabilities and features of Microsoft Copilot Studio, check out the [Getting Started Guide](fundamentals-get-started.md)